 You can additionally get 1/4-inch steel for plate material that weighs about ten pounds per area unit.
 If you intend to cook a lot of foods like burgers and potatoes, look for a grill or a griddle with thicker steel.

 Although plain steel and iron will rust, once you break them in and ‘season’ them, they’re virtually non-stick.
-When cleansing, you only wipe on a bit of oil to avoid rust.
+When cleaning, you only wipe on a bit of oil to avoid rust.
+This is known as seasoning.

 The bottom line here is that the larger and heavier, the better.